ECONOCOM: ECONOCOM: REGULATED INFORMATION: TREASURY SHARES

 Furthermore, an indirect subsidiary of Econocom Group SE, namely Econocom Digital Finance Ltd, also held 6,782,703 Econocom Group shares.

-On this date, Econocom Group and its direct and indirect subsidiaries together held 43,817,554 Econocom Group shares, amounting to 19.66% of Company's share capital.
+On this date, Econocom Group and its direct and indirect subsidiaries together held 44,154,325 Econocom Group shares, amounting to 19.81% of the firm's shares.

-All press releases about the treasury shares buybacks are published in the section 'Regulated Information - Treasury Shares Buyback' in the financial part of Econocom's website.
+All press releases about the treasury shares buyback programme are published in the section 'Regulated Information - Treasury Shares Buyback' on the financial part of Econocom's website.

 - Check this key: https://www.security-master-key.com.